hitesh1705/learn-security-examples/infodisclosure/infodisclosure.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts**

+insecure.ts is vulnerable to NoSQL injection due to the lack of input validation and sanitization.
+It directly uses user-provided values in database queries.

 2. Briefly explain how a malicious attacker can exploit them.

+attacker can exploit this by injecting malicious query objects into the request, such as http://localhost:3000/userinfo?username[$ne]=, to bypass authentication and retrieve unauthorized user information.

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?

+secure.ts prevents the information disclosure vulnerability by implementing input validation and sanitization.
+It ensures that the username is a valid string and removes any non-alphanumeric characters before using it in database queries.